MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk_fn_fast_register.md

 #### - pMr [in]

 A pointer to an NDK memory region (MR) object (<a href="..\ndkpi\ns-ndkpi-_ndk_mr.md">NDK_MR</a>) that was initialized for fast registration.

+#### - AdapterPageArray

+An array of adapter logical addresses (<a href="..\ndkpi\ns-ndkpi-_ndk_logical_address_mapping.md">NDK_LOGICAL_ADDRESS</a>) where each address is the starting logical address for a page.
+Each address must be aligned  pages that are <b>PAGE_SIZE</b> bytes in length.
+Consecutive addresses in the array are not necessarily consecutive in terms of the logical address space, but the array as a whole represents a virtually contiguous memory region from the perspective of the host system.

 ## -returns